February 24, 2022, 4:30 am

-The night before the start of the war, George and our team met and prayed and decided that if Russia invaded, they would all evacuate from Kyiv.
+The night before the start of the war, George and the seven other members of our team had met and prayed and decided that if Russia invaded, they would all evacuate from Kyiv.
 Early the next morning, when the sounds of explosions jolted everyone from sleep, they all gathered at our apartment.
-At a time like that, you want to be with other people, and our apartment had a private basement to serve as a bomb shelter.
+At a time like that, you want to be with other people, and our apartment had a private basement to serve as a bomb shelter plus stores of non-perishable food and water that I had been gathering for weeks.

 There was no line for the propane, and the other drivers let them through to the propane tank.
 The gas station was only accepting cash, and Anastasia and Olya didn’t have much with them.
 Uncharacteristically, George had a wad of Ukrainian hryvnias on him that day, so they were able to pay.
 An attendant gave them propane, and when Anastasia tipped him, he asked if they needed gasoline too and gave it to them without making them wait in line.
 George then gave him another big tip—and a banana—and they got back on the road.